brentsimmons/ranchero.com/pages/netnewswire/test-ios.markdown

 * Multiple accounts
 * Background refreshing

-…and it has a couple features that haven’t made it to the Mac app yet…
+…and it has a few features that haven’t made it to the Mac app yet…

 * Feedly syncing
 * Reader view